Business Taxation in Finland

 Source: Finnish Tax Administration: Search 'Income taxation - businesses and corporations

-Above information current from January 2021.
+Above information obtained January 2022.
 Check www.vero.fi for updates.
 Precise information for each form of corporate entity is only available in Finnish.

 The taxation complexities of companies & organisations may best be left in the hands of professionals but, if you have a head for it, all the information and e-services you need are available at the Finnish Tax Administration site.